Ruben Wills: New York City Council

 In 2013, Wills went homeless to raise awareness of the plight of homeless individuals in his community.
 He pumped gas for tips and slept in parks, relying on soup kitchens to stay fed.
-The week long experiment was cut short after Wills reportedly developed pneumonia and was temporarily hospitalized when the experience became hazardous to his health.
+The weeklong experiment was cut short after Wills reportedly developed pneumonia and was temporarily hospitalized when the experience became hazardous to his health.
 Wills later cited this experience as his motivation to push Mayor Michael Bloomberg to expand rental subsidies stripped from the city budget in 2011.

-In August 2013, Councilman Wills secured 4.4 million from 15.5 billion of NYC's capital budget and spent every dollar toward Education initiatives, making him the largest benefactor of schools in the borough.
+In August 2013, Councilman Wills allocated $4.4 million in funding to schools in Queens, making him the largest benefactor for education in the borough in that budget cycle.